Edgar-Donk/edgar-donk.github.io/README.md

    'sticky': 'nswe'})]
 ```
 The other item to note is how he deals with the border width.
 Originally it was 1 all round, now it is ```border=[22, 7, 14]```.
-This follows the same convention as used for padding, top and bottom sides are 14.
+This follows the same convention as used for padding found in our Tkinter reference for 8.5, the left side is 22 and the right side 7
+meanwhile top and bottom sides are 14.
 Check out table 05padding_border_layout.md.
-Since we
+Since we are using the normal interactive states of
-are using the normal interactive states of the entry widget, no additional programming is required as was necessary for the label
+the entry widget, no additional programming is required as was necessary for the label example.
+Using our newly acquired image decoding
-example.
-Using our newly acquired decoding skills we can see how the border layout numbers are derived.
-22 pixels clears the tail of the
+skills we can see how the border layout numbers are derived.
+22 pixels clears the tail of the magnifiying glass, 7 pixels clears the
-magnifiying glass, 7 pixels clears the corner and the top clearance, whilst 14 pixels clears the right hand end.
-As it stands
+corner and the top clearance, whilst 14 pixels clears the right hand end.
+As it stands this widget could be lengthened horizontally, but
-this widget could be lengthened horizontally, but there is no way we can extend it vertically without a strange looking
+there is no way we can extend it vertically without a strange looking magnifiying glass formed as a result.
+When substituting an image
-magnifiying glass formed as a result.
-When substituting an image for a border ensure there is a section that can be repeated on the
-sides that is repeated both left and right, also top and bottom.
+for a border ensure there is a section that can be repeated on complementary sides, that is repeated both left and right, also top and
+bottom.

 We should now be able to understand how to manage themes.
-When we use a simple style change affected widgets must have that
+When we use a simple style change the affected widgets must have that
 style property cross referenced.
 When a theme change is made affected widgets require no reference, therefore the reference used in the
 style changes, such as "search1" in 05search_entry.py, would not be appropriate.
 Instead we should be thinking of class names, once a
 style has been tested and is ready to be part of the customised theme we would use just "TButton" rather than "new.TButton" say,